-- 2.1 A student may appeal against the outcome of an examination for a thesis or dissertation. - 2.2 Any such appeal may only be made if it can be shown that

-- 2.2.1 additional information has become available which was not available, and could not reasonably have been made available, to the assessment board at the time it made its original decision. - 2.2.2 there was a material irregularity in the conduct of the assessment or in the examination procedures. - 2.3 Any such appeal must be lodged with the University Postgraduate Research Board within 3 months of the date of notification of the result. - 2.4 The Chair of the University Postgraduate Research Board shall determine whether the notice of appeal complies with Clause 2.2 above. - 2.5 The University Postgraduate Research Board shall submit the case for review within 3 months of the date of receipt of the appeal. - 2.6 The appeal shall be considered by a review panel established by the University Postgraduate Research Board. - 2.7 The panel shall be comprised of persons who have experience of supervising and examining postgraduate degrees and who have had no previous involvement with the student or are not members of the University Postgraduate Research Board. - 2.6 If the review panel agrees that a student has valid grounds for the appeal it may recommend a review of the outcome or a re-examination of the thesis by an existing examiner(s) or a new examiner(s) be appointed.
+- 2.1 A student may appeal against the outcome of an examination for a doctoral or Master of Philosophy thesis. - 2.2 Any such appeal may only be made if it can be shown that - 2.2.1 additional information has become available which was not available, and could not reasonably have been made available, to the assessment board at the time it made its original decision. - 2.2.2 there was a material irregularity in the conduct of the assessment or in the examination procedures. - 2.3 Any such appeal must be lodged with the University Postgraduate Research Board within 1 months of the date of notification of the result. - 2.4 The Chair of the University Postgraduate Research Board shall determine whether the notice of appeal complies with Clause 2.2 above. - 2.5 The University Postgraduate Research Board shall submit the case for review within 3 months of the date of receipt of the appeal. - 2.6 The appeal shall be considered by the Graduate Research School Appeals Committee. - 2.7 The Graduate Research School Appeals Committee shall be comprised of persons who have experience of supervising and examining doctoral theses and who have had no previous involvement with the student or are not members of the University Postgraduate Research Board. - 2.8 If the Graduate Research School Appeals Committee agrees that a student has valid grounds for the appeal it may recommend a review of the outcome or a re-examination of the thesis by an existing examiner(s) or a new examiner(s) be appointed. - 2.9 The decision of the Graduate Research School Appeals Committee shall be final.